SNDE suspends the 29th Malofiej annual conference

 We are proud to confirm the speakers for Malofiej 28.

-Shazna Nessa (The Wall Street Journal), Julia Wolfe (FiveThirtyEight), Harkanwal Singh (Westpac, Elements Data Study), Lynn Cherny, Fernando Cucchietti (Barcelona Supercomputer Center), Haeyoun Park (The New York Times), Aaron Williams (The Washington Post), Amanda Montañez (Scientific American Magazine), Saulo Santana (Axel Springer / Bild am Sonntag), Delphine Papin (Le Monde), Chineme Okafor (Thisday Newspapers), Catherine Qian Ma (Innovation Center of Integrated Media), Jane Pong (Financial Times), Sara Sprinkhuizen (De Correspondent) and Anna Wiederkehr (FiveThirtyEight).
+Shazna Nessa (The Wall Street Journal), Julia Wolfe (FiveThirtyEight), Harkanwal Singh (Westpac, Elements Data Study), Lynn Cherny, Fernando Cucchietti (Barcelona Supercomputer Center), Haeyoun Park (The New York Times), Aaron Williams (The Washington Post), Philippe R, Amanda Montañez (Scientific American Magazine), Saulo Santana (Axel Springer / Bild am Sonntag), Delphine Papin (Le Monde), Chineme Okafor (Thisday Newspapers), Catherine Qian Ma (Innovation Center of Integrated Media), Jane Pong (Financial Times), Sara Sprinkhuizen (De Correspondent) and Anna Wiederkehr (FiveThirtyEight).

 Lynn Cherny has had a distinguished career working in user research, data mining, and UX design at companies ranging from early internet startups like Excite.com to Adobe and Autodesk.
 Lynn was awarded a Knight Fellowship to the University of Miami in 2015, where she taught interactive data analysis and visualization courses.
 She also developed and taught introductory data science and NLP courses at a French business school.
 Lynn has written 2 books about early Internet communities and holds a Ph.D. from Stanford in Linguistics and an M.Phil. from Cambridge University in Computational Linguistics.